mooreds/docs-1/get-started/quickstart.md

 {% hint style="info" %}Note that in addition to passing through parameters in your SQL statement, you can also filter out the result values in the `WHERE` clause.
 See the [SQL quickstart](get-started/sql-quickstart.md) and the [SQL reference](references/sql-operations.md) for more information.
 {% endhint %}

-## 5. Mixing in JavaScript
+## 5. Mix in JavaScript

 Sometimes it's easiest to use a bit of JavaScript to manipulate data and encode some business logic.
-In this case since the result of the Google Sheets call is fairly unstructured, let's  use JavaScript to give it a bit of structure.
+In this case, since the result of the Google Sheets call is fairly unstructured, let's  use JavaScript to give it a bit of structure.

-* Click the new operation button and select JavaScript
+* Click the new operation button and select JavaScript.
 * Replace your JavaScript operation with the following code to filter out rows that match:

 ```javascript